entando/entando-docs/vuepress/docs/next/tutorials/ecr/ecr-bundle-versions.md

     git push --tags
 ```

-## My bundle contains a microservice generated with the Entando Component Generator, does the version of the microservice be the same as the bundle version?
+## My bundle contains a microservice generated with the Entando Component Generator, does the version of the microservice have the same as the bundle version?

 The version of the microservice - or to be more precise the docker image associated with the microservice - are not directly releated to the version of the bundle containing the microservice.